 Take a hiking tour into the Grand Canyon and immerse yourself in one of the natural wonders of the world.
-At 277 miles long, 6000 ft deep and up to 18 miles wide, the scale is simply stunning.
+At 277 miles long, 6000 ft. deep and up to 18 miles wide, the scale is simply stunning.
 Most visitors to the Grand Canyon never get beyond the rim, and that’s a shame, since to truly experience the grandeur of the Grand Canyon you need to hike down into it.
 Better yet, is to hike to the bottom and spend a couple nights inside the canyon.
 On this guided tour, we’ll do just that.
 You’ll start with 1 night in a comfortable lodge at the South Rim of the Grand Canyon, meet your guides, and talk about the hike to come.
-You will then spend 3 days and 2 nights hiking the classic South Kaibab trail to Bright Angel trail loop.
-Organized and run by Grand Canyon veteran Matt Brown, we will provide all the necessary camping gear – tents, sleeping pads, backpacks – and your experienced guides do all the work to make your tour as comfortable and enjoyable as possible.
+You will then spend 3 days and 2 nights hiking the classic South Kaibab Trail to Bright Angel Trail loop.
+Organized and run out of our Prescott office, we will provide all the necessary camping gear – tents, sleeping pads, backpacks – and your experienced guides do all the work to make your tour as comfortable and enjoyable as possible.
 This is truly an experience for the ages!

 After arriving in Phoenix, most of our Grand Canyon hikers will rent cars to drive to the park in Northern Arizona.
 Your guides can either meet you there or you can meet in Prescott, our hometown.
 Prescott is an easy 2 hour shuttle ride from the Phoenix airport and we’ll be happy to arrange to meet you there for the 2½ hr drive to the Grand Canyon South Rim.
 Spend your first night at the rim at the comfortable El Tovar hotel and enjoy a wonderful dinner at the hotel restaurant as you meet and talk about your hiking tour.